Rekeii/1925proj/README.md

 # 1925 Bookstore

 A C++ project with CRUD features and  a GUI using electron.js through the use of node.js and CouchDB as a backend.
+I made this in linux, i don't really know how to configure this in Windows haha

 ## a lil documentation